Time Warner Center

 10 Columbus Circle

-This mixed-use skyscraper was designed by David Childs and Mustafa Kemal Abadan of Skidmore, Owings & Merrill.
-It consists of two 229 m (750 ft) towers bridged by a multi-story atrium containing upscale retail shops, studios for CNN and a theatre for Lazz at Lincoln Center.
-The total floor area of 2.8 million square feet includes offices, residential concominiums and the Mandarin Oriental hotel.
+This mixed-use skyscraper consists of two 229 m (750 ft) towers bridged by a multi-story atrium, and initially contained upscale retail shops, studios for CNN and a theatre for Jazz at Lincoln Center.
+The total floor area of 2.8 million square feet included offices, residential concominiums and the Mandarin Oriental hotel.